 - 1. Pain management: On the day of surgery, it is normal to have some discomfort.
-Taking Tylenol every 8 hours for the first 24 hours is helpful in order to stay on top of pain. - 2.
+In some instances, your surgeon will prescribe a stronger medication for pain.
+If this is not provided, then taking Tylenol regularly every 8 hours for the first 24 hours is helpful. - 2.
 Bleeding: It is normal to have some continued oozing from the eyelid incisions over the first 24 hours.
 If significant bleeding, severe pain or a change in vision develops, please call your surgeon emergently. - 3.
 Swelling: Over the first 24 48 hours you can expect swelling to get worse.
 Use of cool compresses frequently during the first few days is very helpful.
 The cool compress can be applied 20 minutes on, 5 minutes off, for as many of the hours that you are awake as possible.
 Placing frozen peas in small ziplock bags works well to create a cool compress that moulds to the eyelids nicely. - 4.
 Ointment: You can start applying the antibiotic ointment the night of surgery.
 A small amount of ointment can be applied using your clean finger or a Q-tip to the eyelid incision.
 Place a small amount, about the size of a grain of rice, in the eye as well to keep it lubricated.
-It is normal for this to blur your vision. - 5.
-Activity: No heavy lifting or strenuous exercise for the first week after eyelid surgery. - 6.
-Other medications: If you regularly take blood thinners prescribed by a physician, you can re-start them 24 hours after surgery
+It is normal for this to blur your vision.